pgrepds/pgrepds/README.md

 - Algorithm Design (mostly for graph generation)
 - Computational Mathematics

-Occasionally I get distracted by group and galois theory.
-However, I am far from actually doing research in these two areas.

 ## Miscellaneous

 In my spare time I am very interested in group theory and the computer algebra system SageMath which I use on a daily basis.